9 Best Knowledge Base Software Compared (2025 Guide)

 3. HelpSite

-HelpSite is simple knowledge base software that helps you publish a beautiful KB with your FAQs and articles, within minutes.
 It can create publicly-accessible support sites, a private internal-only KB, or a mix of both.
 It offers a powerful and fast search box, is mobile friendly, and provides a contact form that automatically suggests users answers as they type.

 Your KB can be fully customized and hosted on your own domain name.
 HelpSite is an affordable knowledge base SaaS and even includes a forever free plan.
 They offer helpful support via email.

-How to Make a Knowledge Base With HelpSite
+Make a Knowledge Base With HelpSite

-To get started simply sign up for a free (no credit card required) account.
+To get started, simply sign up for a free (no credit card required) account.
 You’ll get a 30 day trial of HelpSite’s premium features but after that your account will just default to their free plan unless you decide to pay.

 Creating your KB is very simple – give your site a name, follow the provided instructions to set up a custom domain (optional), and just start adding articles in their easy-to-use WYSIWYG editor.
 You can optionally customize your site’s privacy or layout/design, or just use it out-of-the-box and you’re all set!